dotnet/docs/docs/architecture/distributed-cloud-native-apps-containers/chpt8-data-patterns/data-driven-crud-microservice.md

 **Figure 6-9**.
 Swashbuckle UI testing the Catalog/Items API method

 The Swagger UI API detail shows a sample of the response and can be used to execute the real API, which is great for developer discovery.
-To see the Swagger JSON metadata generated from the eShopOnContainers microservice, make a request to `http://<your-root-url>/swagger/v1/swagger.json` using the [Visual Studio Code: REST Client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).

 ### Additional resources